ObjectRocket CockroachDB on AWS Beta¶

-We currently offer a hosted CockroachDB product, in Alpha, on the new platform.
-This is an alpha product, intended for test and performance evaluations.
+We currently offer a hosted CockroachDB product, in Beta, on the new platform.
 The key features of the service are:

 - 3 node HA clusters, single region